NOTE: THIS PAGE HAS BEEN UPDATED - LATEST UPDATE - October 2025.

 Canada: Single Entry US$ 75 - Canadian Passport holders can ONLY get a Single entry Zimbabwe Visa at the port of Entry.
 Cost is US$75

 CATEGORY C: Countries whose nationals are required to apply for and obtain a Zimbabwe visa prior to travelling.
-You can do this online at www.evisa.gov.zw or apply through an agency or the Zimbabwe High Commission in your home country
+You can do this online at www.evisa.gov.zw Travellers are advised to print a copy to bring with them as proof on arrival.
+All travellers also need to complete the Zimbabwe Entry Declaration Form prior to travelling so as to ensure smooth entry processing into the country.

 Category C Visa Costs: Single Entry US$65 to US$100